ucdavis/ecs132/Hwk/Hwk1.md

 > $ tar cf xxxx.tar names_of_your_files

 where 'xxxx' consists of group members' official UCD e-mail addresses, without the '@ucdavis.edu', separated by periods.
-E.g. 'ajones.belee.tar'.
+E.g. 'ajones.blee.tar'.

 Use the **handin** app in CSIF to submit your file.
 Submit to Lan, **jiang012**.
 For instance,